 A lively town rich in craft and commercial businesses, Donoratico is also a centre for the construction of racing and leisure craft.

 In Donoratico you can also buy the typical products of the area: wine, oil, vegetable, fish and meat, as well as the typical “fresh” pasta filled with vegetable and cheese.

-Dense pinewoods and thick Mediterranean vegetation run down to the wide sandy beach of Marina di Castagneto where an ancient fort, built in Renaissance times to protect the coast, still stands.
+Dense pinewoods and thick/rich Mediterranean vegetation run down to the wide sandy beach of Marina di Castagneto where there is an ancient military fort, built in Renaissance times which once stood in defense of the coast.